-- CBMBA encourages the development and marketing of all of the valley’s drainages so that any one particular drainage does not get overwhelmed.
+- CBMBA encourages the use of existing trails and proposed new trails throughout all the drainages so that any one particular drainage does not get overwhelmed.

 - Trail diversity.
-CBMBA believes in developing a network of trails that offers options for riders with a wide spectrum of skill and fitness levels.
+CBMBA believes in developing a network of trails that offer options for riders with a wide spectrum of skill and fitness levels.

 - CBMBA values the importance of trail projects that encourage bikers to ride off of roads and onto singletrack trails.

 - Trail projects close to high population areas including Mt.
 CB, CB, Brush Creek, CB South are of high importance.